geraldb/talks/contracts.md

 # History Corner - Bitcoin - The World's Worst Database for Everything? - Bitcoin Maximalism in Action

-[NameCoin (formerly BitDNS)](https://en.wikipedia.org/wiki/Namecoin) - a decentralized domain name service (DNS) for a new top level (internet) domain, that is, `.bit`. built on top of bitcoin
+[Namecoin (formerly BitDNS)](https://en.wikipedia.org/wiki/Namecoin) - a decentralized domain name service (DNS) for a new top level (internet) domain, that is, `.bit`. built on top of bitcoin

-[MasterCoin](https://bitcoinmagazine.com/articles/mastercoin-a-second-generation-protocol-on-the-bitcoin-blockchain-1383603310/) - a new application "platform" or protocol layer running on top of bitcoin - like HTTP runs on top of TCP/IP
+[Mastercoin](https://bitcoinmagazine.com/articles/mastercoin-a-second-generation-protocol-on-the-bitcoin-blockchain-1383603310/) - a new application "platform" or protocol layer running on top of bitcoin - like HTTP runs on top of TCP/IP

 [Colored Coins](https://en.bitcoin.it/wiki/Colored_Coins) - a class of methods for coding and managing real world assets on top of bitcoin